whichwit/whichwit/wow/grid2/README.md

 - bottom left: misc buffs - fear ward, amplify magic, inspiration/af, etc. - things that I find relevant as a healer but not specific to my class.
 "Other" Druid hots go there too.
 - aggro is indicated by name color change so I don't have to allocate another spot for it
 - bottom right: HP deficit - this is quite important to me so I can use the appropriate spell e.g. no need to consider PoH if everyone is <2.5k deficit and CoH is off CD; PoH if 2+ is >3k deficit and there is time to hard cast.

-At the end of day it's personal preference, find what makes sense/works for you.
-I do enjoy sharing my thought process in case it spurs some interest in others with things they haven't considered before.
-I often look at other people's UI on stream/SS and see what I can pick from them too.